On the Science of Changing Sex

 Beyond mere scientific curiosity, there are other compelling reasons why we need to recognize the two types of transsexuals as distinct and having separate etiologies and life arcs.
 Research on appropriate treatment protocols is confounded when we don’t segregate them.
 Treatment itself is less effective and potentially counter productive when using the wrong protocol, or when using a ‘one-size-fits-all’, middle of the road protocol.
 Finally, we dishonor who we truly are when we don’t recognize the differences.

-Consider that our present protocols for treating gender dysphoric teenagers is a muddled attempt to reconcile the experiences of autogynephilic (AGP) MTF adults and transkids, both FtM and the minority MTF feminine androphilic.
+Consider that our present protocols for treating gender dysphoric teenagers is a muddled attempt to reconcile the experiences of autogynephilic (AGP) MTF adults and young HSTS, both FtM and the minority MTF feminine androphilic.
 If MTF “late transitioners” did not exist at all, would we be as concerned about attempting to delay puberty as a reversible treatment, given that transkid teenagers rarely have regrets or negative outcomes when given full HRT instead?
 But we do have AGP teens for whom transition and HRT are not warranted, who go on to live very satisfactory lives as heterosexual cross-dressers.
 If we fully recognized and diagnosed the two populations separately as teens and young adults, we would have very different treatment protocols.
+We could access AGP teens as to the level of gender dysphoria distress and stability and provide puberty blockers for them, will allowing HSTS to proceed to HRT.

 Consider also, that our present protocols for adults have a requirement that a candidate for sex reassignment surgery have been living full time as their new sex before surgery, as though that fact somehow guaranteed that post-operative regret would not occur… or that surgery is simply providing genitals that match the social gender in which the client is living.
 Neither is the case!
 Sex reassignment surgery may, in fact I would strongly argue, is not contra-indicated by still living as one’s birth gender.
 If we didn’t have the example of transkids for whom living in their new gender and sex reassignment surgery are intimately linked, would we have this requirement?